 These are often treated with radiation therapy.
 If the plasma cell tumor is not in a bone, it may be removed with surgery.
 Chemotherapy (chemo) is only used if multiple myeloma develops.

-Early myeloma includes smoldering myeloma and stage I disease.
-Patients with early myeloma can do well for years without treatment.
+Smoldering myeloma patients can do well for years without treatment.
 For many patients, starting treatment early does not seem to help them live longer.
-These patients are often watched closely without starting chemo or other treatments for myeloma.
-They may be started on a bisphosphonate if they have bone disease.
+These patients are watched closely without starting chemo or other treatments for myeloma.

-Based on how abnormal the plasma cells look under the microscope and the levels of immunoglobulins, some patients with early myeloma have a high risk of progressing to active myeloma and needing treatment.
+Based on how abnormal the plasma cells look under the microscope and the levels of immunoglobulins, some patients with smoldering multiple myeloma have a high risk of progressing to active myeloma.
 In one study, treating these patients with lenalidomide (Revlimid) and dexamethasone before they developed symptoms or problems helped them live longer.

-Patients whose myeloma is stage II or higher or who have light chain amyloidosis are often given drug therapy.
-The drugs chosen depend on the patient’s health (including their kidney function) and whether a transplant is planned.
-(These drugs are discussed in more detail in Chemotherapy and Other Drugs for Multiple Myeloma.)
+Patients with active myeloma or light chain amyloidosis are often given a combination of 2 or 3 drugs.
+The drugs chosen depend on the patient’s health (including their kidney function) and whether a stem cell transplant is planned.

-Often, a combination containing bortezomib (Velcade), thalidomide or lenalidomide, and dexamethasone is used.
-Combinations containing bortezomib are especially helpful in patients with kidney problems and those whose myeloma cells contain certain high risk chromosome abnormalities.
+Often, a combination containing bortezomib, lenalidomide, and dexamethasone is used.
+Combinations containing bortezomib are especially helpful in patients with kidney problems and those whose myeloma cells contain certain high-risk chromosome abnormalities.

 Patients with multiple myeloma also receive supportive treatments, such as transfusions to treat low blood cell counts, and antibiotics and sometimes intravenous immunoglobulin (IVIG) for infections.